 Military members towards the end of their service are encouraged to start the job hunt ASAP.
 As you are exploring new potential career fields, see where a majority of the desired companies for employment are located.
 For example, if you are looking into Department of Defense or government contracting work, you might be aiming your sights on jobs in the National Capital Region.
 But don’t limit yourself too much because there are opportunities everywhere and it’s a matter of finding the right fit for you when it comes down to it.

 Nine states — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — do not tax employment income.
 Other states — Alabama, Hawaii, Illinois, Iowa, Kansas, Louisiana, Massachusetts, Michigan, Mississippi, New Jersey, New York, Ohio, Pennsylvania and Wisconsin — exempt all military pensions from taxation.
 Some states don’t have sales tax, but they might have high property tax or vice versa.
-Keep in mind that cities and counties may have taxes too, so it’s important to research it to the local level.
+Keep in mind when determining your post-PCS life that cities and counties may have taxes too, so it’s important to research it to the local level.
 Jot down all the tax structures and estimate what you and your family would really need to live in the places you are considering.

 Look into the estimated salary for your desired job and check out the cost of living.
 You want to be sure you would be getting the most from your salary back with all things considering.

-Desired Climate and Activities
+Desired climate and activities

 You and your family’s welfare should also be taken into account.
 Some are keener on warmer weather as in Arizona or Texas, but others may want to experience all four seasons as in Virginia or Ohio.
 In addition, you should be close or at a reasonable distance to what you enjoy.
 If you love to ski, Colorado might be a good fit.
 Or if you prefer boating or beach activities, Florida may be more up your alley.